“The World to Come: Art, Politics & Climate Change” (Oct. 19–20, 2018)

 University of Florida

-Join us for “The World to Come: Art, Politics, and Climate Change” an interdisciplinary symposium in conjunction with The World to Come: Art in the Age of the Anthropocene and featuring experimental artistic practices, scientific fieldwork, and anthropological research in response to the greatest planetary crisis of our era.
-The symposium will feature lectures, roundtable discussions, and conversations with attendees by invited guest speakers and UF faculty.
+Join us for “The World to Come: Art, Politics, and Climate Change,” an interdisciplinary symposium in conjunction with the Samuel P. Harn Museum of Art exhibition The World to Come: Art in the Age of the Anthropocene (Sept.
+18, 2018–Mar.
+3, 2019), featuring experimental artistic practices, scientific fieldwork, and anthropological research in response to the greatest planetary crisis of our era.
+The symposium will include lectures, roundtable discussions, and conversations with attendees by invited guest speakers and UF faculty.
 Together we will confront the challenges of artistic, political and personal practice in the late Anthropocene, in search of ways forward to a more vibrant, compassionate and just future.

 Friday, October 19, 6 PM